cooperrc/advanced-dynamics/_build/html/_sources/syllabus.md

 This course will introduce analytical and numerical solutions to multibody dynamic systems.
 We will use Newton's laws of motion and Lagrange's laws of motion, calculus, and linear algebra to derive differential equations of motion.
-We will use [Python 3.7](https://www.anaconda.com/distribution/) to analyze and visualize solutions to dynamics problems.
+We will use [Python 3.8+](https://www.anaconda.com/distribution/) to analyze and visualize solutions to dynamics problems.

 ## Course Outcomes

-Students will gain experience in creating and troubleshooting single and multibody dynamic equation solvers.
+Students will
+1. Build engineering models of motion
+2. Explain motion using vectors and calculus
+3. Formulate equations of motion using variational calculus
+4. Model motion of multibody engineering systems
+5. Compare and contrast engineering models of motion

 ### Applications